-A1: Relevant to be considered as infrastructure of national interest and ready for call.
+A1: The described need could be fulfilled by an infrastructure of national interest and the thematic area is considered ready for call.

-A2: Relevant to be considered as infrastructure of national interest within the Swedish Research Council’s remit, but at the moment not prioritised by the Swedish Research Council.
+(Only RFI: A2: The described need could be fulfilled by an infrastructure of national interest within VR’s remit, but is at the moment not prioritised by VR)

-A3: Relevant to be considered as infrastructure of national interest but not ready for call.
+A3: The described need could be fulfilled by an infrastructure of national interest but the thematic area is not considered ready for call.

 X: Need cannot be assessed due to incomplete information or unclear description.

-The Swedish Research Council uses three different grading scales for the assessment of applications.
+The Swedish Research Council uses two different grading scales when assessing applications for research grants.

 Our seven-grade scale